16 - 21 June 2024

 Abstract

-In the near future, after the shutdown of the Hubble Space Telescope, observational access to the ultraviolet (UV) will be quite limited.
-Therefore, small missions with short development times are required to bridge the gap in this important wavelength domain.
-Despite the progress in adapting silicon sensors for the UV, single-photon-counting and visible-blind microchannel plate (MCP) detectors can still provide a superior signal-to-noise performance, particularly in the far-UV, and enable simple instrument designs for small and cheap missions.
-Our MCP detector development aims at reaching enhanced sensitivity and increased lifetime with lower size, mass, and power consumption.
-Therefore, the design comprises (Al)GaN photocathodes with a tunable long-wavelength cut-off, long-life borosilicate MCPs, and a cross-strip anode with an FPGA-based readout.
-In this contribution, we report on the overall status of the detector development, present the latest characterization results, and give an outlook on the mission prospects.
+Beyond the lifetime of the Hubble Space Telescope, observational access to the ultraviolet (UV) might be quite limited.
+Therefore, small missions with short development times are required to bridge the gap to future larger missions in this important wavelength range.
+Even with the progress in adapting silicon sensors for the UV, single-photon-counting and visible-blind microchannel plate (MCP) detectors can provide a competitive signalto- noise performance, particularly in the far- and extreme-UV, and enable simple instrument designs for small and cheap missions.

 Presenter